Onr/website_changed_notification/README.md

     pip install -r requirements.txt
 2) Set up telegram
-Follow the commandline instructions to set up telegram notifications
+Follow the command line instructions to set up telegram notifications

 3) Run with the website address you wish to check